SushyDev/vapor-store/README.md

 - [ ] Make code more readable & minimal
 - [ ] Document the code more
 - [ ] a Vapor Store api?
+- [ ] Move all popups to MDC Dialogs

 ## Modules moved